Brew-House/Wallet_Street_Cousin/WALLETS.md

 These funds are transparent and publicly visible.
 There is no stealth allocation.
 All wallet activity will be disclosed in updates and linked from this repo.

+---
+Additional wallets created - 30/9/25
+---

+## 🎮 Faucet / Game Wallet

+**Purpose:**
+Dedicated to faucet distributions, mini-games, and experimental mechanics tied to $WSC engagement.
+Ensures new entrants and community players can access tokens in small, sustainable amounts.

+**Address(es):**
+`0x6676DC025Bc08E0C4829eBbB529504dcA3B20184`

+**Notes:**
+- Strictly capped release mechanics (defined by faucet/game logic).
+- Transactions traceable and transparent on-chain.
+- Not used for liquidity or treasury purposes.

+---

+## 🗣️ Founder’s Word-of-Mouth Wallet

+**Purpose:**
+Reserved for founder-led distribution of $WSC through personal/community trust networks.
+Supports organic growth by rewarding individuals directly, without hype mechanics.

+**Address(es):**
+`0x5E89593680eD3c020d73D49B7515A749483ac705`

+**Notes:**
+- **Hard cap of 100,000 WSC per individual / drop.**
+- All transfers remain publicly visible and tied to this wallet.
+- Acts as a bridge between the founder and the wider community, ensuring transparency in “word of mouth” allocations.

+---

 **The meme is public.
 So are the wallets.**